|QUICK SPECS ABOUT PATTERN

 This pattern looks best with flat/standard style shoelaces.
 Oval or round style laces leave the shoe looking empty or incomplete.
 Shoelaces that are too wide tend to bleed together and take away from the design.
 If you are using our Lace Anchors®, you can actually get away with using only one shoelace for both pairs of shoes in most cases, saving the other as a replacement.
 This is possible due to the minimal amount of shoelace length required with this design.
+Our Xpand® shoelaces can be used for this design and purchased on our website here.

 To make this design exactly as it’s shown above, you will need 6 sets of eyelets.
 The good news is you don’t have to make 4 diagonal passes with your laces.
 You can make as little as 2 with this design, and you will still get a similar effect—although, it would not be a true “five” design.